 A chocolate bar’s percentage indicates how much cocoa butter and cocoa mass there is by weight.
 A 70% chocolate bar could be 50% cocoa butter/20% cocoa solids or 35% cocoa butter/35% cocoa solids.

-Let’s breakdown a chocolate recipe from Root Chocolate: 802g cacao nibs (chocolate liquor), 283g sugar, 50g cocoa butter, 0.9g soy lecithin.
+Let’s breakdown a chocolate recipe: 802g cacao nibs (chocolate liquor), 283g sugar, 50g cocoa butter, 0.9g soy lecithin.
 A Ghanaian cocoa bean is between 50-54% fat, in line with the FDA’s definition of 50-60% cacao fat for chocolate liquor.
-We’ll use 54% in the calculation below.
+We’ll use 54% fat to analyze the chocolate recipe below.

 - 283g sugar